Best Grass For Goats (Beginner guide)

 Climate

-Alfalfa grass grows best in moderate temperatures from 15°C to 25°C (59°F to 77°F) during the growing season.
-It is a cool-season grass that prefers mild winters and warm summers.
+Alfalfa grass grows best in temperatures from 15°C to 25°C (59°F to 77°F) during the growing season.

 But this grass can’t tolerate extreme stress like a cold and too much moisture.
-So extreme weather can affect to reach its high potential.

 4 Signal Grass

 This grass can reach heights of up to 1 meter (3.3 feet).
+And It grows horizontally and forms thick mats.

 The leaves are flat, narrow, and usually have a bluish-green color.